 You are not yet convinced of the TU Ilmenau?
 Here another good reason, to be here.
-Since almost a quarter of the students at the university come from abroad, TU Ilmenau is a good place for cultural and international exchange.
+Since almost a third of the students at the university come from abroad, TU Ilmenau is a good place for cultural and international exchange.

 As a student at TU Ilmenau, you will not only be able to develop your professional expertise and knowledge, but also broaden your horizons and engage in cultural and social projects!
 Once you arrive at this university, you’ll realise it is just the right place to be – a place where you can learn and have fun!

-Rector of the university
+Rector of the University

 Univ.-Prof. Dr.-Ing. habil.
 Kai-Uwe Sattler leads the Database and Information Systems group at the Department of Computer Science and Automation of the TU Ilmenau, Germany.
 He received his Diploma (M.Sc.) in Computer Science and his Doctorate in Computer Science (magna cum laude) from Magdeburg University in 1998.
 In October 2003 he joined the TU Ilmenau Department of Computer Science and Automation as a professor.
 Kai-Uwe Sattler served as Department Dean from 2011 until June 2017.
 He has served as the university’s Vice President for Research since June 2017.
 He is also currently Coordinator of the DFG-funded priority program “Scalable Data Management for Future Hardware (SPP 2037).
 He is presently the rector of the university and the Vice President for Research.